arbor-sim/arbor/doc/morphology.rst

   * collocation is used to indicate a discontinuity in the radius of a cable, or the start of a child branch with a different radius than its parent.

-Some of these definitions are illustrated in the sample tree :ref:`below <morph-stree-fig>`:
+Some of these definitions are illustrated in the following sample tree:

-* The tree is composed of 7 samples, enumerated with ids from 0 to 6.
-* The root of the tree is sample 0.
-* Sample 3 is a fork point whose children are samples 4 and 6.
-* Samples 5 and 6 are terminals, with no children.
-* Every sample has one parent, except for the root sample.

 .. _morph-stree-fig: